12 Feb Top Tips for Better Digestion

 1. Properly chew your food

 There’s a reason we have teeth!
 Properly chewing allows your body to begin breaking down food and extracting nutrients (e.g. through an enzyme in our saliva called salivary amylase).
 Aim to chew every bite 20-30 times.
-I know, it might sound crazy…but just give it a go and notice the difference!
-It’ll also help you slow down when you eat and be more mindful, which brings me to my next point…
+We know, it might sound crazy…but just give it a go and notice the difference!
+It’ll also help you slow down when you eat and be more mindful, which brings me to our next point…

 2. Eat mindfully